What Is Cookie Consent in Canada?

 - Protect personal information with appropriate safeguards

-While CASL primarily deals with email marketing, it also applies to tracking technologies.
+CASL (Canada's Anti-Spam Legislation) primarily deals with email marketing, but it also applies to tracking technologies.
 Key requirements:

 - Get consent before installing software (including tracking scripts) on someone's device